 Online Grocery Stores

-Foodie.fi and K-Ruoka are the main competitors physically and also online grocery shopping.
-Some say that these shops are expensive because they collect card points, Plussa or Bonusta.
-You can also have your groceries packed, and you pick it up on your way home or delivered directly to you on your doorstep.
-Foodie.fi famous grocery stores are Alepa, S-Market, or Prisma, while K-Ruoka has the K-Market or Citymarket.
-Both of the store's application can be downloaded and directly ordered through your phone or their website.
+Foodie.fi and K-Ruoka are the main competitors for physical grocery stores and also for online grocery shopping.
+Some say that these shops are more expensive because customers can collect card points, Plussa or Bonusta.
+Shopping online, you can have your groceries packed, and you pick it up on your way home or delivered directly to your doorstep.
+Foodie.fi encompasses the Alepa, S-Market, and Prisma stores, while K-Ruoka includes K-Market and Citymarket.
+Both of the store's apps can be downloaded from their websites and orders made directly from your phone.

-There are many niche food and ethnic shops or restaurants nearby your home or office.
-If you are interested to support them then the best thing to do is pick up your mobile phone and order from them directly.
-Maybe you will learn one or two new languages as well.
+There are likely many niche food and ethnic shops or restaurants nearby your home or office.
+If you are interested in supporting them, the best thing to do is pick up your mobile phone and order from them directly.